robclewley/robclewley.github.io/_posts/2015-09-04-spike_detection-with-fovea.md

         self.show()
 ```

 Once the threshold is positioned where we want it, the “d” key will detect spikes by locating each local maximum to the right of a cross-over.
-These maxima are the peaks of the action potentials and each is centered in its own _box\_GUI_ object created by spikesort.py.
+These maxima are the peaks of the action potentials and each is centered in its own `box_GUI` object created by `spikesort.py`.

 Unlike the “l” hot key, “d” is specific to our application.
-By writing a key handler method and attaching it to the canvas with mpl\_connect, it is easy to patch in new hot keys like this one.
+By writing a key handler method and attaching it to the canvas with `mpl_connect`, it is easy to patch in new hot keys like this one.
 However, you must be careful not to reuse function names from Fovea, as they will be overridden.
-The following method is named ‘ssort_key_on’ (as opposed to ‘key_on’, used in diagnosticGUI) so that new key presses will be added to the old library of hot keys, rather than replacing it:
+The following method is named `ssort_key_on` (as opposed to `key_on`, used in diagnosticGUI) so that new key presses will be added to the old library of hot keys, rather than replacing it:

 ```python
 def ssort_key_on(self, ev):